splicebox/PsiCLASS/README.md

 Described in:

-Song, L., Sabunciyan, S., and Florea, L. (2018).
-A multi-sample approach increases the accuracy of transcript assembly, *Under review following revision*.
+Song, L., Sabunciyan, S., Yang, G. and Florea, L. .
+A multi-sample approach increases the accuracy of transcript assembly.
+Nat Commun 10, 5000 (2019)

 	Copyright (C) 2018- and GNU GPL by Li Song, Liliana Florea